nmstate/nmstate/automation/README.md

 # Automation Environment
-The automation env is serving the integration tests of nmstate.
+The automation env is serving the integration tests of Nmstate.
 It may be used both locally and through CI.

 ## Components